skellis46/slipbox/artistic research and ecosystems.md

 ---

 # edit bin

+an example of COTS in dialogue (see below re graphic novels, non-human, etc) -- it would have to be absurdly brief but I could also show more detail in some kind of diagram.
+Earlier question: Is it worth -- re Children of the Soil -- to do a very brief mapping of who/how it is in relation to other practices?
+The distinction is that for one of the 2 versions above I am already a part of an ecosystem.
+The other is an abstraction.

+understanding and illustrating Two things I could do.
+This artwork is COTS.
+What the work is is not so important -- these scenarios exist for all art that is presented through practice-research.

+Let's say that the artistic work and the piece of graffiti were introduced (by humans) into this ecosystem at an unknown time.

+What is inherent or native to the work and what might I choose to add to this ecosystem? (contrast native vs introduced -- what's that word?)

+So now things are clear.
+We have a basic and moral research intention proposed by Melissa Trimingham -- a part of which is etched into the work table -- and a video artwork,

+but they are also a part of the work table's ecosystem -- like the grain, density and colour of the wood, the glue holding the planks together, and the surface's wear and tear.

+So, we have an artistic work and a piece of graffiti that are part of the table's ecosystem.

+The Finnish Nigerian journalist Minna Salami's speaks of the value in having an image to hang an idea from; that images are "really good for explaining and bringing people on board" [@lawson-2022-other pp.151-152].

 So now things are clear.
 We have a basic and moral research intention proposed by Melissa Trimingham -- a part of which is etched into the work table -- and a video artwork,